2 Exchangeability and experiments

 2.6 Inverse probability weighting

-Sep 12.
-Slides.
-After class, read Hernán and Robins 2020 Chapters 3.1 and 3.2.
+Sep 11.
+Slides After class, read Hernán and Robins 2020 Chapters 3.1 and 3.2.

 This class will introduce inverse probability weighting as an approach to estimate average causal effects when conditional exchangeability holds.
+We will also discuss alternative ways to measure a causal effect.
+Finally, we will discuss when conditional exchangeability might also hold in observational studies.